letsid/InputHumanizer2/README.md

-# InputHumanizer
+# InputHumanizer2

+This is a fork of https://github.com/sychotixdev/InputHumanizerLib - All credits to the original dev !
-An ExileAPI plugin designed to add a single location for all plugins to easily add more human-like inputs.
+An ExileCore2 plugin designed to add a single location for all plugins to easily add more human-like inputs.
 This includes more human-like mouse movement and configurable delays which will apply to all plugins using the library.

 **Installation:**

-* Place this plugin in the ```/Plugins/Source/``` directory for ExileAPI.
+* Place this plugin in the ```/Plugins/Source/``` directory for ExileCore2 or use the Plugin downloader.

-* Place this library in the root directory. https://github.com/sychotixdev/InputHumanizerLib/releases
+* Place this library in the root directory! [https://github.com/letsid/InputHumanizerLib2/releases/](https://github.com/letsid/InputHumanizerLib2/releases/)

 **Usage:**